Google Drive Configuration

 Google Drive Configuration Tab

-Currently, Campus supports Google Apps for Education accounts with a single domain or multiple domain setup.The legacy option of separate Google Apps accounts is not supported.
+Currently, Campus supports Google Workspace for Education accounts with a single domain or multiple domain setup.The legacy option of separate Google Workspace accounts is not supported.

 Complete the following steps to set up both single and multiple domain accounts.
 Additional information for multiple domain accounts is available at the end of the document.